 Applicants unable to demonstrate ability to repay the loan, applicants with insufficient loan security, or projects that are not ready to proceed are bypassed, or not recommended for funding.

-DWSRF staff will offer technical assistance to bypassed applicants to help them meet the program requirements and reapply in a future funding cycle.
+We offer technical assistance to bypassed applicants to help them meet the program requirements and reapply in a future funding cycle and/or provide information of other funding opportunities.